Jump to accessibility statement Skip to content

 The settings you could end up working in as an adult nurse are also incredibly diverse.
 Many graduates of our adult nursing degree go on to work for the NHS and some within private hospitals, but this can involve working on wards, in outpatient units, or within a GP surgery, for example.
 Many adult nurses also get jobs in the community, such as in patients’ homes.

 Other jobs you might consider with an adult nursing degree may include working in hospices, schools, prisons, the armed forces, voluntary organisations, or even cruise ships.
-Find out more about what you can do with a nursing degree.
+Find out more about what you can do with a nursing degree and some of the alternative nursing careers available.

 "On the Adult Nursing course, I really enjoy the practical simulations as they help me feel more prepared for practice.
 The University offers the Patient, Carer and Public Involvement (PCPI) scheme too, which involves real people with different health conditions who dedicate their time to enhancing our training and developing our understanding from a patient’s perspective.
 I feel like this helps me to be the best I can be."